 For the past few years, infographics have been one of the most popular link building methods.
 Since 2009, the demand for infographics has been skyrocketing.

 Important publications like Mashable, The Verge, Huffington Post, and others are publishing infographics on a regular basis and readers love them.
-Not only are they great for building backlinks, but also for driving traffic from social media, since infographics are highly shareable.
+Not only are they great for building backlinks free, but also for driving traffic from social media, since infographics are highly shareable.

 If you’re not a designer, you can hire someone to create an infographic for you starting at just $5 on Fiverr.
 If you want a better looking infographic, you can use Dribbble to find professional designers.